-Kefir is undoubtedly an irreplaceable addition to any health-conscious diet, but is kefir really safe for the sensitive period of breastfeeding?
+Milk Kefir is undoubtedly an irreplaceable addition to any health-conscious diet, but is it really safe for the sensitive period of breastfeeding?

-Most specialists are positive that consuming kefir while breastfeeding is considered safe, provided that both mum and baby are not affected by milk-related allergies.
+Most experts are positive that consuming milk Kefir while breastfeeding is safe, provided that both mum and baby are not affected by milk-related allergies.

 Indeed, allergies are a widespread problem and should always be addressed with adequate consideration.
-Still, it is worth mentioning that milk allergies are often mistakenly confused with milk intolerance (a.k.a lactose intolerance).
-These two terms are very different.
+It is worth mentioning though that milk allergies are often mistakenly confused with milk intolerance (a.k.a lactose intolerance), and these two terms are very different.

-While milk allergy is a severe autoimmune disease that may lead to violent reactions, lactose intolerance is a relatively common health condition, affecting between 65 and 70% of the world population, which can be easily prevented and cured.
+While milk allergy is a severe autoimmune disease that may lead to violent reactions, lactose intolerance is a relatively common health condition, affecting between 65 and 70% of the world’s population, and it can be easily prevented and cured.

-In case of doubt, it is always a good idea to start with small, “testing” quantities of kefir first, and then increase the dosage to normal levels (up to 200-300 ml. per day) if no allergic reactions occur.
+In case of doubt, it is always a good idea to start with small, “testing” quantities of milk Kefir first, and then increase the dosage to normal levels (up to 200-300 ml. per day) if no allergic reactions or any other signs of milk-related hypersensitivity occur.

-So, aside from potential allergic reactions, kefir is considered safe and beneficial for breastfeeding mothers.
+So, aside from potential allergic reactions, Kefir is considered perfectly safe and beneficial for breastfeeding mothers.

-Experts suggest that kefir is useful and even necessary for breastfeeding because it not only helps to increase the amount of breast milk but also improves its quality.
+Experts suggest that Kefir is not only useful but also necessary for breastfeeding because it not only helps to increase the amount of breast milk but also improves its quality.

-Kefir stimulates lactation.
+Milk Kefir stimulates lactation.
 As we all know, the food the mother eats directly affects the quality of her milk.
-If a woman cannot breastfeed due to a lack of sufficient milk, the use of kefir will help, as in the first place, kefir contributes to lactation and stimulates it.
+If a woman cannot breastfeed due to a lack of sufficient milk, the use of Kefir will help, as in the first place, Kefir contributes to lactation and stimulates it.

-In addition, regular consumption of kefir saturates breast milk with nutrients and microelements that are extremely useful for the baby.
-It is a valuable source of calcium, which is extremely necessary for breastfeeding mothers.
+In addition, regular consumption of Kefir saturates breast milk with nutrients and microelements that are extremely useful for the baby.
+It is a valuable source of calcium, which is vital for breastfeeding moms and their babies.

 Kefir helps to populate the baby’s gut with probiotic bacteria

-Most importantly, before babies are born, their intestinal microbiome is almost non-existent.
-At the moment of birth, the gastrointestinal tract of the baby is virtually sterile.
-It starts to populate with the beneficial probiotic bacteria during and right after delivery, most notably through the mother’s breast milk.
+Before babies are born, their gut is sterile and their intestinal microbiome is practically non-existent.
+At the moment of birth, the gastrointestinal tract starts to populate with the beneficial probiotic bacteria during and right after delivery, most notably through the mother’s breast milk.

 That is why the inclusion of probiotic bacteria in the mother’s diet may be crucial for developing a balanced microbial population in the baby’s gut that will later serve as the base of a reliable immune system.

-Although the beneficial bacteria from kefir do not get directly transmitted to the baby through breast milk, the mother’s gut microbiome plays a vital role in the quality of her breast milk.
-Therefore, a healthy mum’s gut is essential for beneficial breastfeeding and connected to all aspects of a baby’s health and immunity even before delivery.
+Although the beneficial bacteria of Kefir do not get directly transmitted to the baby through breast milk, the mother’s gut microbiome plays a vital role in the quality of her breast milk.
+Therefore, a healthy mum’s gut is essential for beneficial breastfeeding and is connected to all aspects of a baby’s health and immunity even before delivery.

-Bifidobacteria contained in kefir are amongst the typical inhabitants of the human intestinal tract throughout the entire life.
-They are also the predominant microorganisms in the gut of breast-fed babies.
-It has been confirmed that breast-fed babies are considerably less prone to diarrhea and other gastrointestinal problems than infants that don’t get breast milk.
+Bifidobacteria contained in Kefir are among the typical inhabitants of the human intestinal tract throughout their entire life.
+They are also the predominant microorganisms in the gut of breastfed babies.
+It has been confirmed that breastfed babies are considerably less prone to diarrhea and other gastrointestinal problems than infants that don’t get breast milk.